Table of Contents

 - “Sometimes a thousand twangling instruments will hum about mine ears, and sometimes voices&” (From Shakespeare’s “Tempest”)

-- “Tis some visitor&tapping at my chamber door Only this and nothing more.”
+- “Tis some visitor tapping at my chamber door.
+Only this and nothing more.”
 (From Edgar Allen Poe’s “The Raven”)

-6. Hyperbole
+Hyperbole

-These are one of the most common figures of speech in English, and you must have used them at least once, even if you are not a native English language speaker.
+These are some of the most common figures of speech in English, and you must have used them at least once, even if you are not a native English language speaker.
 These phrases are meant to emphasize the importance of something by using overexaggerated phrases.
 Two examples of hyperbole figures of speech are-

 - I have told you a million times not to touch my stuff!